DesignBuilderSoftware/db-eplusout-reader/README.md

         units=""
     )

-'get_results' is the main method to get results from given file.
+'get_results' works as the main method to get results from given file.

     results = get_results(r"C:\some\path\eplusout.sql", variables=v)

-returned values is a ResultsDictionary dict like class with some handy properties to easily get numeric and variable data.
+It returns a ResultsDictionary dict like class with some handy properties to easily get numeric and variable data.

     results.sorted_items